 If the existing engine operates within the 20 hr per year limit, there is no emission standard to meet.
 Additionally, the ATCM contains provisions for replacing engines.
-If a new E/S engine were to be installed, the ATCM requires that it meet at least Tier 2 emission limits, which exceed current BACT standards for a diesel-fired backup generator.
-Thus, BACT for this situation would not be an issue.
+If a new model year E/S engine were to be installed, the ATCM requires that it meet at least Tier 2 emission limits, which exceed current BACT standards for a diesel-fired backup generator.
+Thus, BACT for this situation (a new E/S engine meeting Tier 2 engine standards and operating 50 hours per year) would not be an issue.